 Modules that Matter

 STEM Sports® offers modules that focus on teaching the science behind sports through hands-on methods.
-Currently, they offer six modules: STEM Basketball, STEM Football, STEM Volleyball, STEM Soccer, STEM BMX, and STEM Multi-Sport.
+Currently, they offer ten modules: STEM Basketball, STEM Football, STEM Volleyball, STEM Soccer, STEM Golf, STEM Lacrosse, STEM Tennis, STEM Baseball, STEM Softball and STEM Multi-Sport.
 The wide array of supplemental curriculum options allows educators to find the sport that is most interesting to their students.
 By connecting STEM to something students like to do, teachers get the opportunity to reach students that may not otherwise be interested in science, technology, engineering or math.

 An educator’s job is to cater to the learning style of an array of different students.
 In a traditional classroom setting right-brained learners many not be initially drawn to STEM materials.
 However, if the subject matter is approached with hands-on methods, these children may find that learning STEM may be as fun and easy as a layup.